 To edit an email’s post-sending list action, follow these steps.

-Choose the draft or paused email you want to work with.
+Navigate to the Campaigns page, choose the draft or paused automation you want to work with, and click Edit.

 Click Edit actions.

 Check Choose post-sending list action and set the criteria as needed.